hellowac/mapnik-wiki-zh-cn/Image-IO.md

 ### WEBP output options

 We support one custom option called `alpha`.
-If you pass `alpha=false` then an `rgb` webp image will be created instead of an `rgba` image.
+If you pass `webp:alpha=false` then an `rgb` webp image will be created instead of an `rgba` image.
 It is unclear yet whether there is any major benefit to encoding `rgb` webp images and so this option may be removed in the future.

 We support every option in the [Advanced Encoding API](https://developers.google.com/speed/webp/docs/api#advanced_encoding_api) except `show_compressed`.